Heart-Healthy Diet: Foods That Lower Blood Pressure Naturally

 To keep stable blood pressure, try to reduce:

-- Salt (sodium): Avoid processed and canned foods.
+- Salt (sodium) by avoiding processed and canned foods.

 - Sugary drinks and sweets